classgraph/classgraph/README.md

 Uber-fast, ultra-lightweight classpath scanner for Java, Scala and other JVM languages.

 **What is classpath scanning?** Classpath scanning involves scanning directories and jar/zip files on the classpath to find files (especially classfiles) that meet certain criteria.
 In many ways, classpath scanning offers the *inverse of the Java reflection API:* the reflection API can tell you the superclass of a given class, but classpath scanning can find all classes that extend a given superclass.
 The Java reflection API can give you the list of annotations on a given class, but classpath scanning can find all classes that are annotated with a given annotation.
+Classpath scanning can also help with class graph visualization, as shown below.

 FastClasspathScanner is able to: